tony-oliver/mdview/README.md

 sudo dnf install -y gtkmm4.0-devel webkitgtk6.0-devel md4c-devel libtidy-devel magic_enum-devel ncurses-devel
 ```

-(For Linux flavours other than Fedora, the appropriate package management tool should be used
+(Note: for Linux flavours other than Fedora, the appropriate package management tool should be used
 instead of `dnf`, *e.g.* `yum`, `apt`, `pkg`, *etc.*).

 Also note that some package names will end `-dev` (instead of `-devel`) when using certain